offline-ai/ppe/README.md

 $ai run -f translator.ai.yaml '{content: "10 plus 18 equals 28.", lang: "English", target: "Chinese"}'
 ```

+#### Response Output Format Type (`response_format.type`)

+1. **Text Format**: If `response_format.type` is not set, the output will be in plain text format.
+2. **JSON Text Format**: When `response_format.type` is set to `json`, the text will be treated as JSON format and forcibly converted to a JSON object for output.
+If conversion fails, an error message will be thrown.
+3. **YAML Text Format**: When `response_format.type` is set to `yaml`, the text will be treated as YAML format and forcibly converted to a JSON object for output.
+If conversion fails, an error message will be thrown.
+4. **NObj (Natural Object) Format**: When `response_format.type` is set to `nobj`, the text will be treated as NObj format and forcibly converted to output JSON using NObj formatting.

 **Note:**

-* `input` can specify which input items are required.
+- `input` can specify which input items are required.
 The `index` is an optional positional parameter index.
-* `output` specifies the output using the [JSON Schema specification](https://json-schema.org/)
+- `output` is defined using the [JSON Schema specification](https://json-schema.org/).
-  * By default, only the text content of the large model is output.
-If you want to return the entire content of the large model (text content and parameters), please set `llmReturnResult: .`.
+  - By default, only the text content returned by the large model is output.
+If you want to return the entire response from the large model (both text content and parameters), set `llmReturnResult: .`.
-  * If forced output as `JSON` (`response_format: {type: json}`) is set, then it can only be completed in one attempt, and `max_tokens` must be set according to the maximum length of the output JSON content.
+  - If you set the output format to force `JSON` (`response_format: {type: json}`), the response must be completed in one go; no continuation is allowed.
+You must set `max_tokens` based on the maximum length of the JSON content.
+  - When using this variable in a message template `{{output}}`, it will default to natural language format.
+    - You can disable this behavior by setting the `naturalOutput` parameter to `false` in `parameters`.
+Disabling this will cause the message template to output as a `JSON` string.
+- `NObj` format is a simple structured object format that approximates natural language.
+For more details, refer to: [Natural Language Object](./natural-language-object.md)
+- **forceJson** forces the output to be converted to a JSON object, defaults to `true`.
+If conversion fails, an error will be thrown.
+When set to `false`, if conversion fails, the original text will be returned.
+  - This applies to response output formats `NObj` and `json`.

 ### Templated Message: Customize Your Interactions Easily